-Jaret Vadera is an interdisciplinary artist and cultural producer whose work interrogates and complicates the relationships between power, memory, and representations of other spaces.
-His practice is influenced by cognitive science, post/de-colonial theory, science fiction, Buddhist systems of thought, as well as the study of impossible objects.
+jaret vadera is an artist and cultural producer whose work interrogates and complicates the relationships between power, memory, and representations of other spaces.
+His practice is influenced by cognitive science, post/de-colonial theory, science fiction, Buddhist philosophy, and the study of impossible objects.

-Vadera’s work has been exhibited widely and is included in several institutional and private collections.
-Notable institutions where the artist’s work has been shown include; the Queens Museum, New York; the Museum of Modern Art, New York; the Bhau Daji Lad Museum, Mumbai; Paved Art + New Media, Saskatoon; Maraya Art Centre, Sharjah; and Aljira: A Center for Contemporary Art, Newark, NJ.
+vadera’s work has been exhibited widely and is included in several institutional and private collections.
+Notable institutions where the artist’s work has been shown include; the Queens Museum, New York; the Museum of Modern Art, New York; Asia Society Museum, New York; Smithsonian Asian Pacific American Center, Washington DC; Aga Khan Museum, Toronto; the Bhau Daji Lad Museum, Mumbai; Maraya Art Centre, Sharjah; and Aljira: A Center for Contemporary Art, Newark, NJ.

-Vadera received his undergraduate degree from the Ontario College of Art and Design University in Toronto, and the Cooper Union School of Art in New York.
-He received his Master of Fine Arts in Painting and Printmaking from Yale University.
-He currently teaches Art History at Montclair State University, and is a Visiting Instructor in the Social Science and Cultural Studies Department at Pratt Institute.
-Jaret Vadera currently lives in Brooklyn, New York.
+vadera completed his undergraduate education at the Ontario College of Art and Design University in Toronto and the Cooper Union School of Art in New York.
+He received his MFA in Painting and Printmaking from Yale University.
+He has lectured and taught at: Pratt Institute; Yale University; Brooklyn College; and Montclair State University.
+Vadera is currently the Assistant Professor of Practice in New Media in the Architecture, Art, and Planning School at Cornell University.

 jaret vadera lives and works in New York.

 It is astonishing the lengths to which a person, or a people will go in order to avoid a truthful mirror